 It’s common to think and talk about this sort of network as a phenomenon that could be called additive: organizing each workplace, each apartment block, before linking them all together in a chain strong enough to fight powerful enemies.
 This theory of change grasps that the work of political education happens first of all through conversations on doorsteps and on the job, over coffees, phone calls, shared meals, WhatsApp group chats.
 There can be no mass politics without local organizing as its foundation.

 Yet it’s striking how many of the explosions of popular political energy in the past two years – like the social movement that undergirded the pandemic resistance in Hong Kong, as well as last summer’s historic uprisings for Black lives in the United States and elsewhere – have involved workplaces but erupted primarily outside them.
-And how those moments’ relationship to individual sites of struggle has been not strictly additive, but also generative.
-That is: rooted in existing forms of organization, but also creating a dazzling cascade of new forms (nearly 50 new labour unions in Hong Kong!) in the period of social eruption, the way exploding stars release a shower of new elements like gold and iron.
-Those new forms can give us extra leverage against the ruling class – enabling, for instance, the coordination of a health workers' strike as in Hong Kong.
-A theory of change that emphasizes the importance of such moments of generative acceleration helps to explain how necessarily slow, site-specific local organizing might transform to meet both the urgency and the enormity of today's crises.
+And how those movements’ relationship to individual sites of struggle has been not strictly additive, but also generative – that is, rooted in existing forms of organization, but also creating a dazzling cascade of new forms (nearly 50 new labour unions in Hong Kong!) in the period of social eruption, the way exploding stars release a shower of new elements like gold and iron.
+Those new forms can give us extra leverage against the ruling class – enabling, for instance, the coordination of a health workers’ strike, as in Hong Kong.
+A theory of change that emphasizes the importance of such moments of generative acceleration helps to explain how necessarily slow, site-specific local organizing might transform to meet both the urgency and the enormity of today’s crises.